 We become obsessed with our diets, eating healthy, and tracking macros.

 But what’s the point of all this crap if it takes over our lives.

-My goal with MFT, the non-fitness lifestyle, and my course Superhero Shredding is to change that, to let people know that it’s okay to relax a bit and that it’s absolutely possible to get a great body without being obsessed with tracking your diet.
+My goal with MFT, the non-fitness lifestyle, and my course Superhero X12 is to change that, to let people know that it’s okay to relax a bit and that it’s absolutely possible to get a great body without being obsessed with tracking your diet.